HM237/Codewars-Solutions/README.md

-My collection of solutions to some Codewars Challenges.
+My collection of solutions to some Codewars Katas.
 Keep in mind some of these solutions aren't fully optimised and may have some loopholes within them.